pnp/cli-microsoft365/docs/docs/cmd/spo/navigation/navigation-node-set.md

 : New title of the navigation node.

 `--url [url]`
 : New URL of the navigation node.
+Default is empty string

 `--audienceIds [audienceIds]`
 : Comma separated list of group IDs that will be used for audience targeting.
 Speficy an empty string `""` to clear this value.
 The limit is 10 ids per navigation node.